pabloferrari/pabloferrari/README.md

 #### 🌱  Currently learning:

-- **English**: A pending task.
-Getting to have a fluid conversation.
 - **Frontend**: Vue (in my job) and React/Next (independent)
 - **DevOps**: Interested in the DevOps culture and process automation with Terraform, Docker and Kubernetes.